dayarthvader/tcp_ip/README.md

 [x] Improve mainatainibility
 [x] Improve overall productivity - developer and reviewers can focus on the logic than styles

+## logging framework
+I think we all agree that we need a good logging framework.
+Using language provided 'print' statements to print all the logs to stdout/stderr is hardly going to help.
+Loggers are developer/maintainer's best friends.
+You could make one for yourself if you see fit but there are a lot of the frameworks out there you can chose.
+Logging is going to impact the software's performance, maintainability and debuggability.
+Some common characteristics look for in a logger could be:
+[x] performance
+[x] formatting support
+[x] appendability
+[x] support different log levels
+[x] log rotation support

+## Error handling model
+It may come obvious to many that error handling model should be set up right in the beginning.
+Unfornaltely for me, there have been some projects in the past where we realise the need to standardise the error handling model in our codebases.
+The model of error handling is major part of our API design.
+So it does call for a greater attention while designing our projects.
+Some of the commong options being:
+[X] Setting a global error indentifier (errno, perror).
+[x] Using well defined enum class specifying the error types unambigously.
+[x] C++ exceptions (World is divided over its use, I am biased for it), asserts.
+[x] statusor based error handling model, found in most google's C++ projects.
+I am going to start using it in my personal projects.
+[x] And never to use bool to indicate success or failure.
+[x] [nodiscard] or not?.
+Your chosen style-guide may support or may conflict with the chosen the error handling model, so tune them up accordingly.

+## test-framework
+We all know TDD is great!
+I wish I could do more TDD than I actually do.
+I slipup most times and end up regretting not doing TDD while writing tests before feature release.
+A few C++ testing frameworks I've know in my circle of experts:
+[x] Catch2
+[x] googletest
+[x] googlemock

 You can fork this repo to get a headstart in your new C++ projects if you chose
 [x] Details.1.
 As your folder structure.
 [x] CMake as your build support tool.